Dual-stream attention-guided learning for weakly supervised whole slide image classification: Experiment and Results

-To further interpret the spatial reasoning behavior of DSAGL and compare its attention mechanisms with representative MIL models, we visualize class-discriminative attention responses from the student branch.
+To further interpret the spatial reasoning behavior of DSAGL and compare its spatial reasoning behavior and saliency patterns with representative MIL models, we visualize class-discriminative saliency responses from the student stream.
 Specifically, Grad-CAM is applied to the final convolutional layer of the student encoder, where gradients are backpropagated from the classification logits to generate saliency heatmaps.
 These visualizations highlight the regions the model attends to during inference and provide insight into its learned instance-level representations.